Unstructured-IO/unstructured-python-client/README.md

 Warning: this feature causes the `parent_id` metadata generation in elements to be disabled, as that requires having context of multiple pages.

 The amount of workers utilized for splitting PDFs is dictated by the `split_pdf_concurrency_level` parameter, with a default of 5 and a maximum of 15 to keep resource usage and costs in check.
+The splitting process leverages the `ProcessPoolExecutor` to manage concurrency effectively.
-The size of each batch of pages (ranging from 2 to 20), is internally determined based on the concurrency level and the total number of pages in the document.
+The size of each batch of pages (ranging from 2 to 20) is internally determined based on the concurrency level and the total number of pages in the document.

 Example:
 ```python